stellarbeat/js-stellar-node-connector/readme.md

 see `src/examples/connect.js` for an example on how to connect to a node

-for example connect to an ibm validator: `yarn run examples:connect 169.51.72.53`
+for example connect to an ibm validator: `yar`

 For a more elaborate example, checkout the crawler: https://github.com/stellarbeat/js-stellar-node-crawler.git